-If you're not sure how to type your answer, check the Help!
-How do I type my answer? section, which appears below each exercise.
-This will have information, specific to the type of question you are working on, that you might need to type your answer so the system understands it.
+If you're not sure how to type your answer, click on Help!
+How do I type my answer?, which appears below each exercise.
+This will bring up the information, specific to the type of question you are working on, that you might need to type your answer so the system understands it.
 In time you will become familiar with how to type your answers, but this link will always be there for you to refer to.

 The answer and a model solution

 When you click the Check answer button the system will mark your answer and tell you whether it's correct or not.
 You'll also see a fully worked solution, with explanations of each step of the working involved.

 If you got the answer wrong, go through the solution and identify where exactly you went wrong.
 What mistakes did you make?
 What must you do next time?
 Taking the time to do this while practising is how you will really learn and start to master your subjects!